stefanelli990/todo-app/README.md

 ## Features:

-Task Management: Users can add, delete, and edit tasks.
+- Task Management: Users can add, delete, and edit tasks.
 Each task can have a title and description;
-User-Friendly Interface: An intuitive design ensures a seamless user experience;
+- User-Friendly Interface: An intuitive design ensures a seamless user experience;
-Responsive Design: The app is mobile-friendly, allowing users to manage their todos on the go.
+- Responsive Design: The app is mobile-friendly, allowing users to manage their todos on the go;
-Data Persistence: Todos are stored in local storage, making them available even after a page refresh.
+- Data Persistence: Todos are stored in local storage, making them available even after a page refresh;

 ## Recommended IDE Setup